dlim2012/passage-retrieval-with-noise/README.md

 # Split passage and query files into small files
 python3 preprocess/noisy_backtranslation.py --make_initial_copy

-# Perform backtranslation (some files may not be converted at once due to disconnection. -> Repeat)
+# Perform backtranslation (some files may not be converted at once due to disconnection. -> Need to repeat the following line.)
 python3 preprocess/noisy_backtranslation.py
 ```